dotnetprog/PCF-CanadianSINTextBox/README.md

 a PCF control made for canadian sin.

-This custom control is basically a textbox make with react and fabric ui that implement canadian sin validator algorythm.
+This custom control is basically a textbox built on react and fabric ui that implement canadian sin validator algorythm.

 here is an example: